mkuthan/garmin-workouts/README.md

 * All workouts under Your control stored as JSON files.
 * Easy to understand workout format, see examples below.
 * Workout parts like warm-up or cool-down are reusable.
-* The most important parameters (TSS, IF, NP) in workout description field.
+* The most important parameters (TSS, IF, NP) embedded in workout description field.

 # Installation